mrsimpson/slides-data-in-motion/slides.md

 layout: statement
 ---

-### Using a Stream Processor unlocks the world of... event processing
+### Using a Stream Processor unlocks new capabilities

 <!--
-... and unlocks new capabilities
--->
+=> Let's have a look at companies that heavily invest into streaming architectures -->

 ---